Muller-bit/Blockchain_Basics/Blockchain_Basic/notes/blockchain_basics.md

 - Transcation Fee amount paid to process the transaction = gasused \* gas cost per unit(gas price) -![alt text](image.png)

 - So when we calculate we get , 0.000441495000470928 as the same as transaction fee mentioned above

+- Nodes processes txn and get economic insentive in the form of native token and contribute to security of the network

+### What are smart contracts